vanelslander-ecology/PredictiveEcology.org/_posts/2015-09-04-Is-R-fast-enough-04.md

 ## Loops

 Loops have been the achilles heel of R in the past.
 In version 3.1 and forward, much of this problem appears to be gone.
-As could be seen in the [http://predictiveecology.org/2015/05/06/Is-R-fast-enough-03.html](Fibonacci  example), pre-allocating a vector and filling it up inside a loop can now be very fast and efficient in native R. To demonstrate these points, below are 6 ways to achieve the same result in R, beginning with a naive loop approach, and working up to the fully vectorized approach.
-I am using a very fast vectorized function, seq_len, to emphasize the differences between using loops and optimized vectorized functions.
+As could be seen in the [Fibonacci  example](http://predictiveecology.org/2015/05/06/Is-R-fast-enough-03.html), pre-allocating a vector and filling it up inside a loop can now be very fast and efficient in native R. To demonstrate these points, below are 6 ways to achieve the same result in R, beginning with a naive loop approach, and working up to the fully vectorized approach.
+I am using a very fast vectorized function, `seq_len`, to emphasize the differences between using loops and optimized vectorized functions.

 The basic code below generates random numbers.
 The sequence goes from a fully unvectorized, looped structure, with no pre-allocation of the output vector, through to pure vectorized code.
 The intermediate steps are: